- Oops!Something went wrong.Please try again later.

 'Coming along, folks ... coming along!
 New with real representation today ...
 I feel GRATITUDE and BLESSED !!!!
 Thank you to my fans who are supporting me ...
 You have no idea what it means to me be supported by such awesome fans !!!! ... #FreeBritney'

-This decision means the February 2021 ruling - which after hearing both sides' arguments - where a judge upheld an earlier ruling that Jamie cannot control all of his daughter's finances any more, still stands.
-He will retain 50% of Britney's conservatorship while the other half will be the responsibility of financial services company Bessemer Trust, who Britney nominated to take control of her finances last August (though they have since exited the arrangement).
+This decision meant the February 2021 ruling - which after hearing both sides' arguments - where a judge upheld an earlier ruling that Jamie cannot control all of his daughter's finances any more, still stands and will retain 50% of Britney's conservatorship.

 Britney is now believed to be estranged from her father, according to the New York Times.
 In an earlier court hearing in November, Britney claimed she was 'afraid' of her father and that she will not perform while he maintains control over her finances.
 According to the BBC, following the ruling, Britney's lawyer said it was 'no secret' she didn't want her father to be a co-conservator, but she understood that removing him altogether was a 'separate issue'.
 Lawyers for Jamie also issued a statement after the hearing, saying: 'My client looks forward to working with Bessemer to continue an investment strategy in the best interests of his daughter.'